HomeAll Buyer GuidesWhy Most AI Interviewer RFPs Miss What Actually Matters After Go-Live (2026)

 Why phone interviews reduce drop-off

 A scheduled phone call strips out browser friction.
 The candidate does not need to click through, grant permissions, remember a password, or deal with device compatibility issues.
 They just need to answer the phone.
+This is critical as contacting applicants within 30 minutes improves contact rates by 40% (2024).

 That does not mean phone should replace video.
 It means modality should follow the workforce.
 For professional and engineering roles, a richer video workflow may be a better fit because candidates are more likely to complete it on a desktop and employers may want stronger review context.